 Students are allowed to bring in a double-sided letter size crib sheet to the midterm exam.
-The crib sheet must be on an 8x11 paper, and it can be either handwritten or typed.
-Typed crib sheets must be of 12-point font and 1-inch margins.
+The crib sheet must be on letter size 8 $\frac{1}{2}$ x 11-inch paper, and it must be handwritten.
+It is not allowed to handwrite the crib sheet on a tablet and then print it.
+Scrap paper will be provided.